emicklei/melrose/docs/install.md

 ## Melrōse plugin for Visual Studio Code<a name="plugin"></a>

-Currently, the `melrōse` plugin is not yet published so you need to [download the plugin](https://public.philemonworks.com/melrōse/melrose-for-vscode-1.0.0.vsix) archive.
-You install the plugin from the Extensions overview in Visual Studio Code.
+Currently, the `melrōse` plugin is not yet published.
+You install the plugin from the Extensions overview in Visual Studio Code and open the `.vsix` file from your download.